5 Reasons Not to Fake Your Next Orgasm

 Monika Thomas is a radio personality from Alaska who quit her morning show to travel the world and start a talk show about sex.
 Not only is talking about sex more interesting than weather and traffic, but being more open about sex can make the whole world better: less shame, more information, and deconstructing ideas that keep us from autonomy, authenticity, and pleasure!

-In the 5 years since creating Sexploration with Monika, Monika has learned so much more than was ever taught in sex ed!
+In the 5 years since creating Sexploration with Monika, chatting regularly on love relationship forums, Monika has learned so much more than was ever taught in sex ed!
 She's interviewed a variety of sexperts like Nina Hartley, Dossie Easton, Reid Mihalko, Dr. Carol Queen, Dr. Charlie Glickman, and Midori on how we can get more of what we want exploring everything from clinical sexology and neuroscience to polyamory, G-spot stimulation, sex-worker activism, BDSM and tantra with recurring themes like presence, safer sex, non-traditional relationships, connection, communication, and play.
 Monika is a certified sexual health educator teaching "Healthy Relationship" rape and domestic violence prevention classes in SF high schools and college classes.
 Her spiritual beliefs include "Sex is proof that God loves us and wants us to have fun!"